SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-28.md

 So we have web-dev, web-qa, web-uat, web-prod.
 How to control this ?
 - If key starts with web then we can write a condition using terraform inbuilt function that is startswith(each.key, "web")
 - When you do terraform init ---> Backend will also be there, so here you have multiple environments, so use "terraform init -backend-config=dev/backend.tf"
-- terraform plan -var-file=dev/dev.tfvars ---> If you dont mention the file name, it will load default variables.
+- terraform plan -var-file=dev/dev.tfvars ---> If you dont mention the file name, it will load default vars.
 - terraform apply -var-file=dev/dev.tfvars -auto-approve
 - terraform destory -var-file=dev/dev.tfvars -auto-approve